opendp/opendp/rust/opendp_verified/repro/ROADMAP.md

 ## Where the frontier is today

 - **Proved end-to-end (✅):** bit flips → `fill_bytes` → uniform → bernoulli-fraction →
-  bernoulli-exp1 → bernoulli-exp → geometric-slow → geometric-fast.
-Both geometric samplers are
+  bernoulli-exp1 → bernoulli-exp → geometric-slow → geometric-fast → **discrete Laplace**.
-  verified against the same SampCert geometric law, closing the sampler chain currently extracted into `Generated/`.
+  The pure-DP noise mechanism is now verified down to the hardware axiom.
-- **Not extracted yet (⚪):** discrete Laplace, discrete Gaussian.
-These need the Rust samplers run through Charon/Aeneas into `Generated/` first; only then can they be verified against `DiscreteLaplaceSample` / `DiscreteGaussianSample`.
+- **Not extracted yet (⚪):** discrete Gaussian (stage 9, the final target).
+Needs the Rust sampler written + a Charon/Aeneas pass, then verification against `SLang.DiscreteGaussianSample` (rejection from the now-verified discrete Laplace proposal).

 ## Notes